subsquid/docs/docs/evm-indexing/context-interfaces.md

 }
 ```

-`BatchBlock.header` contains the block header data. `BatchBlock.items` is a unified log containing the event and the call data.
-It is canonically ordered:
+`BatchBlock.header` contains the block header data. `BatchBlock.items` is a unified log containing the event and the transaction data items.
+It is canonically ordered following the EVM execution trace:
- - all events emitted by a call are placed before the call itself;
+ - all transaction items respect the execution order with the block
- - all the child calls are placed before the parent call.
+ - all events emitted by a transaction are placed before the transaction item (if is requested);

-Each `Item` has the following structure:
+Each data `Item` has the following structure:
 ```ts
 {
   // either it's an `event` or `transaction` item